 I do not take to salt water.
 It spits me out.
 The worst days of my life have been spent next to the ocean and I blame the ocean entirely.
 The lake?
-The lake is kinder to me; the lake reminds me that nature can be gentle and indifferent simultaneously, that my life and my problems are small in the face of the Himalayas across the water, and that life will, sooner or later, slow down to insect speed.
+Oh the lake is kinder to me; the lake reminds me that nature can be gentle and indifferent simultaneously.
+That my life and my problems are small in the face of the Himalayas across the water.
+And that life will, sooner or later, slow down to insect speed.

 My family is drowsy; my boy lays across my lap in that border state between awake and sleep, between this conscious and physical world and the dreamy, ethereal next one.
 I continue my bedtime story, feeling the end coming near.
 I read what may be the best sentence in all of American literature.